Exercise Order: How to Structure Your Workout

 Fatigued stabilizers cannot maintain proper joint alignment under heavy loads.
 Your form breaks down, bar path drifts, and movement quality deteriorates.

-When stabilizers fatigue before prime movers, joints bear loads they are not designed to handle.
+When stabilizers fatigue before prime movers, movement quality and stability tend to break down.
 Shoulders, knees, and lower back are especially vulnerable.

 Progress Stalls